nginxinc/nginx-wiki/source/contributing/github.rst

 If either command generates an error, your edits probably need fixing.
 The NGINX developer relations team will be happy to assist you with this.

 One way to preview the output is to use NGINX.
-The build system can alread setup NGINX for you if you have it installed:
+The build system can already setup NGINX for you if you have it installed:

 .. code-block:: bash